cksystemsteaching/selfie/README.md

 }
 ```

-Again, the code can be read like an English sentence: first, initialize `c` to `0`, and then increment `c` by `1` as long as `c` is less than the value of the parameter `n`.
-When done, return the value of `c`.
+Again, the code can be read like an English sentence: first, *declare* a variable `c` and then *initialize* its value to `0`.
+After that, if the value of `c` is less than the value of the parameter `n`, increment the value of `c` by `1`, and keep doing that until the value of `c` is not less than the value of `n` anymore.
+In that case, return the value of `c`.
 This code is our first example of a program that makes a computer do work that takes more or less time depending on the input of the program.
 To some extent this is also possible just using conditional statements.
 However, loops are a different story.
 They can even loop forever which means that programs with loops may not *terminate*.
 Thus showing that a program computes the desired result generally requires showing that it computes the result in *finitely* many steps.
 That can actually become quite tricky even with proper training.

 Interestingly, the elements of C\* you have seen so far are enough to do anything any other programming language can do.
 In other words, if you take a program written in any other programming language, we can always rewrite it into a program written in C\* that computes exactly the same as the original.
 It may be cumbersome to do that but it is always possible.
 Hard to believe but true!

 Let us analyze what `count` really does.
 The procedure effectively returns, well, the value of `n`, after "counting" from `0` to `n`.
-In other words, `count(n)` implements the *identity* function, at least for all values of `n` greater than or equal to `0`.
-Let us ignore values of `n` less than `0` for now.
-In other words, we could also implement `count` as follows:
+In other words, `count(n)` implements the *identity* function, at least for all *positive* values of `n`, that is, all values greater than `0`.
+Let us ignore *negative* values of `n`, that is, values less than `0`, for now.
+In that case, we could also implement `count` as follows:

 ```
 int count(int n) {